peteroupc/peteroupc.github.io/randomfunc.md

 > **Examples:**
 >
-> 1. One mixture consists of three six-sided virtual die rolls and one six-sided virtual die roll, but there is an 80% chance to roll one six-sided virtual die rather than three.
+> 1. One mixture consists of the sum of three six-sided virtual die rolls and the result of one six-sided die roll, but there is an 80% chance to roll one six-sided virtual die rather than three.
 The following pseudocode shows how this mixture can be sampled:
 >
 >         index = WeightedChoice([80, 20])
 >         number = 0